AmazonCare(s). Is this the future of our NHS?, Artemis Vergou & Miki Chiu

-With the conglomerate’s first ever London trials entering its second month, Amazon has declared their initial tests of their new ambulance service a success.
-For those who don’t remember, this unprecedented Amazon-NHS merger, which caused a monumental disruption in the healthcare industry, was announced last year by Jeff Bezos, 67-year-old founder of Amazon,
+With the conglomerate’s first ever London trials entering its second month, Amazon has declared the initial tests of their new ambulance service a success.
+For those who don’t remember, this unprecedented Amazon-NHS merger, which caused a monumental disruption in the healthcare industry, was announced last year by Jeff Bezos, the 67-year-old founder of Amazon.

 In January, 10,000 voluntary participants were selected to take part in the new ‘AmazonCare’ scheme, set to replace the NHS ambulance service by 2032.
 The trials have been incredibly secretive, but we’ve managed to secure 3 exclusive accounts of people involved in the trials: two patients and one paramedic.